dcvix/dcvix-stats/README.md

 Download binaries for Linux or windows from [GitHub releases](https://github.com/dcvix/dcvix-stats/releases)

 ## Installation
-No installation need.
+No installation needed, Just extract the archive.
-On linux make the binary executable (`chmod +x dcvix-stats`) and launch it.
+On linux launch `dcvix-stats`.
-On windows just launch the `dcvix-stats.exe`
+On windows launch `dcvix-stats.exe`

 ## Building